Yelfive/md-notes/Linux/File or Directory Privileges.md

 > The user file-creation mask is set to mode.
 If mode begins with a digit, it is interpreted as an octal number; otherwise it is interpreted as a symbolic mode mask similar to that accepted by chmod(1).
 If  mode  is  omitted,  the  current value of the mask is printed.
 The `-S` option causes the mask to be printed in symbolic form; the default output is an octal number.
 If the `-p` option is supplied, and mode is omitted, the output is in a form that may be reused as input.
 The return status is 0 if the mode was successfully changed or if no mode argument was supplied, and false otherwise.

-This can be get by calling
+This can be get by calling the following command and be set likewise.

 ```bash
 umask